Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Multi-Cell Scenario

-and the expectation in \eqref{eq:Laplace} can be decomposed into two independent ones, over the fading and the point process, denoted as $\mathbb{E}_\Phi$ and $\mathbb{E}_h$ respectively, leading to:

-where the last step is derived through the fact that $\mathcal{L}_I$ is expressed as a probability generating functional (PGFL) \cite{StoyanStochastic}.
-Notice that the index $i$ for the discrete set of interferers is omitted in the case of continuous variable $r$.
-Moreover, the integration limits are $\left[R,\infty\right)$, as the mobile is connected to the nearest BS $b$ and all the interfering BSs cannot be any closer.
-By assuming Rayleigh fading with the same mean value for the interfering signals as well, the Laplace transform $\mathcal{L}_h\left(s\right) = \frac{\tau}{\tau+s}$ of $h_f$ yields:
+where the expectation is performed over the fading gain of the interfering links whose index $u$ is dropped hereafter, since $g_{u,i}$ is assumed to follow the same distribution for all $(u,i)$ links.
+Notice also that the index $i$ for the discrete set of interferers is omitted in the case of the continuous variable $r$.
+Moreover, the integration limits are $\left[R,\infty\right)$, as the user is connected to the nearest BS $b$ and all the interfering BSs cannot be closer.

-The next step is taken by introducing the path loss model of \eqref{eq:PLmodel} and by replacing both the interfering power $p$ and the argument $s$ from \eqref{eq:pInterf}, \eqref{eq:Pr_C_Laplace} respectively, that leads to: